Close

 via GIPHY

 Every Sanderson fan knows the wait for the next installment in the Stormlight Archive series feels like a lifetime (okay, it has been a lifetime).
-But now, you can give them the ultimate present—Wind & Truth!!!
+But now, you can give them the ultimate present— opens in a new windowWind & Truth!!!
 Packed with epic battles, mind-blowing magic systems, and the complex characters they’ve come to love, this book is everything they’ve been dreaming of and more.
 It’s basically the fantasy version of hitting the jackpot.
 It’s the perfect gift for the fantasy lover who’s ready to dive back into Roshar for the next epic chapter.

 opens in a new windowLegends & Lattes and opens in a new windowBookshops & Bonedust: For the special edition collector!